iXedium/satisfactory-playground/docs/PROJECT_STRUCTURE.md

 - `Icon.tsx`: Displays item/recipe icons using the sprite sheet (`public/icons.webp`).
 - `ItemSelect.tsx`: A reusable dropdown component for selecting items.
 - `RecipeSelect.tsx`: A reusable dropdown component for selecting recipes.
-- `RefactoredCommandBar.tsx`: The main command bar interface for the application.
+- `CommandBar.tsx`: The main command bar interface for the application.
 - `ViewModeSwitch.tsx`: Component to switch between different application view modes.
 - `index.ts`: Bundles and exports components from `src/components/` (including re-exporting from `shared/`).